Mauro Ferrari: ERC President (2020)

-In 2019, the European Commission appointed Ferrari as the next President of the European Research Council (ERC), succeeding Jean-Pierre Bourguignon; he was selected by a search committee chaired by Mario Monti and comprising Nobel laureate Jules hoffman, CERN director General Fabiola Giannotti, and prior President of the ERC.
-He took the post on 1 January 2020.
-Ferrari resigned in 7 April 2020, citing his disappointment at the lack of coordinated EU action to address the COVID-19 pandemic and the inaction by the ERC against the pandemic.
-He expressed frustration over opposition by the ERC Scientific Council to his efforts to launch a scientific program to combat the virus.
+In 2019, the European Commission announced the appointment of Ferrari as the next President of the European Research Council (ERC), succeeding Jean-Pierre Bourguignon; he was selected by a search committee chaired by Mario Monti.
+On 1 January 2020, Ferrari assumed the position of president of the European Research Council (ERC).

+Ferrari resigned in 7 April 2020, citing his disappointment at the lack of coordinated EU action to address the COVID-19 pandemic and expressing frustration over opposition to his efforts to launch a scientific program to combat the virus.
+Ferrari was not alone in his criticism of the EU response to COVID-19.